caeserlondon/caeserlondon/README.md

 I am a British full-stack web developer with a passion for developing apps and websites that focus on mobile-first design.
 I graduated from Makers Academy, an immersive 16-week full-stack software development Bootcamp, where I strengthened my coding knowledge.
 I’m friendly, confident, and always working on improving my skills and learning new technologies.

 I have a passion for designing, debugging, and building dynamic, interactive websites. strengths in creativity, teamwork, and building projects from ideation to execution.
-I speak three languages fluently: English, Russian, and Arabic.
+I speak, read and write three languages fluently: English, Russian, and Arabic.

 #### Education